Descent-Collective/descent-sdk/README.md

 TODO
 - [ ] Improve presets and configuration settings
 - [ ] Make confguration services oriented
-- [ ] Perform getters using [protocol-periphery](https://github.com/Descent-Collective/protocol-periphery) contract
+- [ ] Perform getters using MultiStaticCall in the [protocol-periphery]([https://github.com/Descent-Collective/protocol-periphery](https://github.com/Descent-Collective/protocol-periphery/blob/main/src/mutliStaticcall.sol)) contract to interact with the VaultGetter contract
-- [ ] Enable multicalls using the [protocol-periphery](https://github.com/Descent-Collective/protocol-periphery) contract
+- [ ] Perform state change calls using the VaultRouter [protocol-periphery]([https://github.com/Descent-Collective/protocol-periphery](https://github.com/Descent-Collective/protocol-periphery/blob/main/src/vaultRouter.sol)) contract
-- [ ] Add functionality for automated token conversions
-- [ ] Add functionality for buying and selling of $DSN and $xNGN in DEXs
 - [ ] Enable listening of events for state changes
+- [ ] Add functionality for automated token conversions (V2)
+- [ ] Add functionality for buying and selling of $DSN and $xNGN in DEXs (V2)

 ## Installation

 Install the package with npm in your terminal: